mijaonline/godesignbuildtech/_posts/code.md

 Create a JavaScript function that prompts the user for their name and displays a personalized greeting using an alert box.

 ---

-Feel free to explore each section and complete the exercises to enhance your understanding of HTML, CSS, and JavaScript.
-Happy learning!